Barbenheimer: The best memes about the 'Barbie' and 'Oppenheimer' releases

 Greta Gerwig’s Barbie and Christopher Nolan’s Oppenheimer set the same premiere date for 21 July, and many are looking forward to watching the two films back-to-back.
 Finally, we get the unique chance feel that life in plastic is fantastic, and to become death, the destroyer of worlds—both in the same day.

-Whichever film wins in this box office battle, we’re in for a pink, explosive fun time.
-Let’s see what memes and reactions Twitter has come up with, in what netizens have officially coined ‘Barbenheimer.’
+Whichever film wins in this box office battle, we’re in for a pink, explosively dangerous time at the cinema.
+Let’s see what memes and reactions Twitter has come up with, in what netizens have officially – and quite cleverly coined – ‘Barbenheimer.’

 [Hero and Featured Image Credit: @falconsnat/Twitter]